-The Indemnity Medical Plus Rx Program reimburses only those medical services and supplies that are medically necessary and not otherwise excluded or limited under Indemnity Program terms.
-If you are covered under the Post-65 Retiree Indemnity Program, you pay a deductible and coinsurance, up to the out-of-pocket maximum and only medically necessary covered charges that meet the Indemnity Program's definition of reasonable and customary will be paid or reimbursed.
+The Post-65 Retiree Indemnity Program reimburses only those medical services and supplies that are medically necessary and not otherwise excluded or limited under Indemnity Program terms.
+If you are covered under the Post-65 Retiree Indemnity Program, you pay a deductible and an out-of-pocket maximum and only medically necessary covered charges that meet the Indemnity Program's definition of reasonable and customary will be paid or reimbursed.